-In summary, the review of the business is largely unchanged from that presented in the previous year.
+In summary, the review of the business is unchanged from that presented in the previous year.

-However, since the date of our last report, although there is an ongoing court case, the Company is in negotiation with the bank to find an amicable solution.
-The directors are satisfied that the progress on the court case is such that they are happy to continue to fund the costs required for Cubus Lux plc to continue to operate.
+Since the date of our last report, although there is an ongoing court case, the Company has been in negotiation with the bank to find an amicable solution.
+The directors are now advised that the bank may not be able to proceed as there is some doubt whether they still have their banking license.
+Clarity of this is being sought before any further funding of the costs that would be required for Cubus Lux plc to continue to operate.